winbergoscar0/Moveer/README.md

 The bot ONLY requires "Use members" and "CONNECT" when inviting.
 The reason for it requires Connect permissions is because discord requires it.
 Moveer won't join you!

+## Show your support

+Give a ⭐️ if you like Moveer